nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/nRF91_as_Zephyr_modem.rst

 ********

 Starting with |NCS| v2.6.0, the Serial LTE Modem (SLM) application can be used to turn an nRF91 Series SiP into a standalone modem that can be used through Zephyr's cellular modem driver.
-This means that the controlling chip can run a Zephyr application that seamlessly uses Zephyr's IP stack instead of offloaded sockets via AT commands.
+This means that the controlling chip can run a Zephyr application that seamlessly uses Zephyr's IP stack instead of offloaded sockets through AT commands.

 This is made possible by SLM's support of CMUX and PPP and Zephyr's cellular modem driver.